Clark

 Different styles of music may call for different tunings.
 Here are some tuning basics by genre:

-Remember to use our drum tuning chart and experiment with different heads and tunings until you find your sound.
+Remember to use our drum tuning chart and experiment with different drum heads and tunings until you find your sound.

 After choosing the best drum set for you, and tuning your drums, the next most important thing for a beginner is learning how to play!
 From beginner to advanced, School of Rock has taught thousands of students how to play drums and achieve their full potential.
-From tuning to rudiments, our instructors have the knowledge and experience to have you quickly playing your favorite Rock songs on stage.
+From tuning to rudiments, our drum teachers have the knowledge and experience to have you quickly playing your favorite Rock songs on stage.

 By submitting your email address you are verifying that you are 13 years or older.